microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 |SecondaryGroups    |[]string
 |StartupCommand     |string

-An example usage for user "root" would look like:
+An example usage for users "root" and "basic_user" would look like:

 ``` json
 "Users": [